Nora Gedgaudas – COVID19 Special Report (Part 2) Introduction

 Dr Ron Ehrlich [00:11:33] No, no. That’s right.
 And so so I just it’s interesting that so many of these public health messages.
 And I know this is relevant because we’re getting public health messages now, too.
 We are getting public health messages now, too, from those same people.
 And I just have serious concerns about how that has set us up.
 Now, you’ve mentioned A D and he fat-soluble, but I think.
 And you just mentioned that word slipped under the ketones.
 And I think the whole glucose balance is another pretty important factor.
 Tell us more about that.

-There was a really interesting study that was published that spoke about effective ketogenic adaptation being more effective against influenza than than a flu vaccine or it or almost anything else that it is that the influenza virus doesn’t deal well in in in somebody that is adapted to ketosis and so that is another aspect of things that is important to recognise, and, of course, if you’re well adapted to ketosis, you know, you’re not getting a bunch of blood sugar surges that are going to slam your glycosidic index.
+There was a really interesting study that was published that spoke about effective ketogenic adaptation being more effective against influenza than a flu vaccine or it or almost anything else that it is that the influenza virus doesn’t deal well in somebody that is adapted to ketosis and so that is another aspect of things that is important to recognize, and, of course, if you’re well adapted to ketosis, you know, you’re not getting a bunch of blood sugar surges that are going to slam your glycosidic index.

 Dr Ron Ehrlich [00:13:54] And to remind our listeners who may not be familiar with that term, hypoxia is low oxygen, low oxygen, which we need.
-And and also to remind our listeners, because we’re throwing around a few terms, I just want this to be a little bit of a revision for our listener.
+And also to remind our listeners, because we’re throwing around a few terms, I just want this to be a little bit of a revision for our listener.
 Sure.
 That, you know, we’re told that we need glucose to fuel our bodies, but there is another fuel and that is called ketones.
 Right.
 And if you if you listened, you would think the only possible form of fuel in our body is glucose.
 And that’s why we need carbohydrates.
-And Nora I remember you telling me because macronutrients protein, fats and carbohydrates are something I know dietitians focus almost exclusively on together with calories.
+And Nora I remember you telling me because macronutrients protein, fats, and carbohydrates are something I know dietitians focus almost exclusively on together with calories.
 Right.
 But I remember you saying what is the recommended Daily Dose or essential Daily Dose for proteins, fats and.

 Nora Gedgaudas [00:14:50] Yeah, right.
-So out of the three major macronutrients, proteins, fats and carbohydrates, the only one for which there is no scientific figure established human dietary requirement is carbohydrates, not in any form, including vegetables.
+So out of the three major macronutrients, proteins, fats, and carbohydrates, the only one for which there is no scientific figure established human dietary requirement is carbohydrates, not in any form, including vegetables.

 Dr Ron Ehrlich [00:15:05] That surprises people.